Schedule 1 Children Act 1989 – Not Just For The Millionaires!

 44% of children in the UK are born to unmarried parents, but there are only a small reported cases under Schedule 1.
 It can only be assumed that this is due to the potential cost implications.
 Within Children Act proceedings, it is unlikely that costs orders are made ordering one party to discharge the other’s legal fees, however ‘no order as to costs’ does not apply within Schedule 1 proceedings, and you could end up paying your former spouses legal fees.

-If you wish to discuss this further, feel free to give us a call on 0161 641 6100, and one of our team will be able to assist.
+If you wish to discuss this further, feel free to give our team of family law solicitors a call and one of our team will be able to assist.